LumoSQL/lumosql/README.md

 # LumoSQL

-[LumoSQL](lumosql.org) is a modification (not a fork) of the [SQLite](https://sqlite.org) embedded data storage library.
+[LumoSQL](lumosql.org) is a modification (not a fork) of the [SQLite](https://sqlite.org) embedded data storage library, the [most-deployed software](https://sqlite.org/mostdeployed.html).
 LumoSQL adds performance, security and privacy features, partly by adding multiple backend storage systems.
 If you are an SQLite user familiar with C development wanting an easier way to benchmark and measure SQLite, or if you are wanting features only available in other key-value storage engines, then you may find LumoSQL interesting.

 In [Phase II of LumoSQL](./doc/LumoSQL-PhaseII-Announce.md) we are building on the existing optional per-row checksums to add per-row [Attribute-Based Encryption (ABE)](https://en.wikipedia.org/wiki/Attribute-based_encryption) and much more.